-- The City has no Electoral Wards that are wholly or mainly industrial and many areas are primarily residential. - The City as a whole was ranked 20th out of 326 local authorities based on 2010 Index of Multiple Deprivation score measures. - The City has a high level of potentially vulnerable people.
-In January 2015 the City had an Job Seekers Allowance claimant rate of 3.9% and 20.7% of the resident population aged 16 years or over were school pupils or full-time students
+- The City has no Electoral Wards that are wholly or mainly industrial and many areas are primarily residential. - The City as a whole was ranked 8th out of 326 local authorities based on 2015 Index of Multiple Deprivation score measures. - The City has a high level of potentially vulnerable people including a high proportion of unemployed and 20.7% of the resident population aged 16 years or over were school pupils or full-time students